amrkhaled122/OmniCall/README.md

 ## ✨ Features

-- 🔔 **Instant Push Notifications** - Get alerted on your phone the moment a match is found
+- 🔔 **Instant Push Notifications** - Get alerted on your phone the moment a match is found.
-- 🖥️ **Desktop Monitoring** - Runs quietly in the background on Windows
+- 🖥️ **Desktop Monitoring** - Runs quietly in the background on Windows.
-- 📱 **Progressive Web App** - No mobile app installation required
+- 📱 **Progressive Web App** - No mobile app installation required  just add the app to the home screen using the steps you will see below !
-- 🔒 **Secure** - Your data stays private with Cloud Functions
+- 🔒 **Secure** - No data is stored from your side , you use an anonymous name to generate a token that is used to send ntofications to your device.
-- ⚡ **Fast** - Optimized for low latency notifications
+- ⚡ **Fast** - Optimized for low latency notifications.
-- 📊 **Statistics** - Track your matches and see community stats
+- 📊 **Statistics** - Track your matches and see community stats.

 ---